-Although article 37 of Law 7727 recognises that the arbitrators determine their own competence,21 in practice when a lawsuit is brought before a lower court first and subsequently the defendant moves to refer the case to arbitration, the lower court refers the validity of arbitration clause to the Supreme Court's First Chamber rather than to the arbitral tribunal.22 The situation is different when the dispute is brought first to arbitration and then a party contests the arbitration agreement.
+Although article 37 of Law 7727 recognises that the arbitrators determine their own competence,21 in practice when a lawsuit is brought before a lower court first and the defendant moves to refer the case to arbitration, the lower court refers the validity of arbitration clause to the First Chamber, rather than to the arbitral tribunal.22 The situation is different when the dispute is brought first to arbitration and then a party contests the arbitration agreement.
 In those cases, the First Chamber reviews arbitral awards regarding jurisdiction only after the arbitral tribunal has rendered its decision.23

 Another feature of Law 8937 is that it opted for the requirement that the arbitration agreement be in writing.
 The First Chamber has held that the arbitration agreement must be expressly stated, rather than being tacit or implicit.